CristinaRuth/cristina-ruth/src/pages/posts/15-skills-you-need-to-be-a-successful-developer-consultant.md

 ## 2. Ability to Listen

+**Listen** to your client, ask further **questions** and **read between the lines** to determine if what they're asking for really would meet their needs.
+A lof ot clients come with assumed solutions already in mind and part of the consultant's work is to ensure that the client gets the appropriate solution that fits *their* needs.

+But it's tricky.
+While doing this, you have to be careful on ensuring the **client still feels heard** and does not feel arrogance coming from your end.

 >**Bo:** You have to be able to listen very carefully hear to what your client is really asking for versus what he/she may be asking for at face value.
 "Listening" encompasses asking good questions.

 >**Cristina:** Oh, yeah, reading between the lines!